The easy oil treatment you can do at home

 Dip your fingertips into the warm oil and gently go over your scalp, under the hairs.
 Oil the entire scalp, face, and the ears.
 Stroke back and forth over the scalp several times, then thoroughly massage the ears, which have a particularly large number of reflex points.
 Give more attention to areas of the face where you feel it’s needed.

 Use straight strokes up and down.
 Be gentle on the throat, give more pressure to the back of the neck.

 Do the arms moving from the shoulder to the wrist.
 You can move in circles on the shoulder joint, the elbow and the wrist; the upper and lower arms are treated with long strokes back and forth.
 Women start with the left arm, men with the right arm.

 Circular motions on the back of the hand and the palm are very pleasant.
 Do the fingers with longitudinal strokes.
-Movements outward from the hand, like you do when you wash your hands thoroughly, are also very good.
+Also very agreeable are movements outward from the palm, like when thoroughly washing your hands.